Dark Passion Play

-Dark Passion Play is the sixth studio album by Finnish symphonic metal band Nightwish.
+Dark Passion Play is the sixth studio album by the Finnish symphonic metal band Nightwish.
 It was released on 26 September 2007 by Spinefarm Records in Finland, 28 September by Nuclear Blast in Europe and 2 October 2007 by Roadrunner Records in the US.
 It is the first album without original vocalist Tarja Turunen, who was dismissed in 2005, as well as the first album involving future member Troy Donockley on uilleann pipes and tin whistle.
 It is the first of only two albums with vocalist Anette Olzon, who was eventually dismissed in 2012 after the release of the band's subsequent album, Imaginaerum.
 Tuomas Holopainen has referred to this album as the "album that saved his life".

 The song "Eva" was leaked on the Internet six days before its official release, prompting the band to release it earlier as a promotional single to boost downloads.
 Several other versions of the song were posted on YouTube and torrent sites a month later; the entire album with record label voice-overs had been leaked on the Internet by 2 August.
 The full album (without voiceovers) was leaked on 21 September, as a result of several stores in Mexico selling the retail album much prior to the worldwide release date.

 Pre-orders for Dark Passion Play had it certified gold in Finland before it had even been released.
 The album debuted at number one in 6 European countries, selling over 100,000 copies in Finland (triple platinum).
 In February 2008, the album was certified quadruple-platinum in Finland, after having sold over 120,000 copies, which makes it one of the 40 best-selling albums of all time in the country.
 Worldwide, Dark Passion Play has sold almost 2 million copies since its release.